Kika (TV) Logo

 KI.KA Logo 2000

 In 2000, the management again decided to rebrand.
 The old logo was replaced with a more perfect and stylish version.
-The main feature of the new version was the preservation of the colors and the sign in the form of the letter X. In addition, the name of the channel has become more vivid and expressive.
-The Kika lettering has become the centerpiece.
-Letters were presented in large sizes without serifs.
+The main feature of the new version was the preservation of the colors and the sign in the form of the letter X. In addition, the channel name became more vivid and expressive.
+The Kika lettering became the centerpiece.
+Letters were presented in large, sans-serif type.

-Among other characteristics of the inscription, one can single out massive straight lines demonstrating adherence to principles and steadfastness.
-But, the strict lines were diluted with an unusual slope of the letter I. It was out of the general concept and made the emblem quite funny.
+Among other inscription characteristics, one can single out massive straight lines demonstrating adherence to principles and steadfastness.
+However, the strict lines were softened by an unusual slope in the letter I. It was out of the general concept and made the emblem quite funny.
 Near it was a blue circle with an X inside.
-The badge favorably emphasized the contrasting colors and complemented the badge favorably.
+The badge favorably emphasized the contrasting colors and complemented them.

 2012 – today